dmitry-salnikov/articles/_posts/2009-04-27-a-simple-feed-aggregator-with-modern-perl-part-1.md

  * the third one will be about writing tests with **Test::Class**
  * the last one will focus on **Catalyst**

-The code of these modules will be available on [my Bitbucket account](https://bitbucket.org/franckcuny/) at the same time each article is published.
+The code of these modules will be available on [my git server](http://git.lumberjaph.net/) at the same time each article is published.

 > I'm not showing you how to write the perfect feed aggregator.
 The purpose of this series of articles is only to show you how to write a simple aggregator using modern Perl.